-If you’re looking to conceive, you may have some questions about sex that you hadn’t thought of before.
+If you’re trying to get pregnant, you may have heard some crazy sex myths.

 Over the years, countless old wives’ tales have been created around sex, conception, and pregnancy.
 Constantly worrying about what you should or shouldn’t do when trying to conceive can take the pleasure right out of intimacy.
 To help distinguish fact from fiction, I’ve debunked 10 myths below.

 Myth 1: Does laying down after sex help with pregnancy?